The best beach at Richardson Ocean Park in Hilo: beach, water fun and adventure in Hawaii

 There are picnic tables and barbeque grills so a picnic is always great here especially with all the fantastic views.

-Restroom facilities and showers available.
+Restroom facilities and showers available at the main bathroom area.

 Bring your snorkel gear or other outdoor toys here to play in the semi protected areas of the beach park.